 There is some information on the Torsen web site, but unfortunately, it is a bit lacking when it comes to the internals of the T-2R (well, other than the two pictures above).
 It consists, again, entirely of planetary gears, which are also illustrated clearly on the old T-2 data sheet.
 The thumbnail also shows an exploded view of another torque biasing differential, the Eaton Detroit True-Trac, which is similar to the T-2, but with a TBR of approximately 3.5.
 There is also a neat YouTube animation video of the True-Trac that is worth watching, along with a handful of others that can be found elsewhere on the web.
 Interestingly enough, Eaton markets the True-Trac as perfectly suited for drag racing, whereas Torsen and Ford Racing do not recommend it for the T-2 or T-2R.
 Since I have no interest in drag racing, that is not an issue.

-With a new differential, complete with a Ford Racing rear cover (thus, the removal of the brace), I couldn't resist making a change to the gearing.
-I had hoped at one time to get my hands on a '00R T-56, but since that has yet to happen, I decided a 3.73 ring and pinion (3:55 is stock) was a perfect match to the 2.66 first gear in the Terminators T-56.
-The additional torque multiplication with the new gear ratio will suit the taller first gear just fine, but for a graphic showing the mechanical advantage of a few different gear combinations, click the thumbnail.
+With a new differential, complete with a Ford Racing rear cover (thus, the removal of the brace), I couldn't resist making a change to the gearing, ditching the factory 3.55 set.
+I had hoped at one time to get my hands on a '00R T-56, but since that didn't happen, I decided a 3.73 ring and pinion was a perfect match to the 2.66 first gear in the Terminators T-56.
+The additional torque multiplication with the new gear ratio will suit the taller first gear just fine, but for a graphic showing the mechanical advantage of a few different gear combinations, click the thumbnail (courtesy of my buddy, Tony).
 Also, don't forget that with the new gear, you'll have to use a hand-held tuner to change the ratio or your speedometer will be incorrect.

 To make this project a bit easier, I decided to pick up a spare IRS housing and essentially build it from scratch rather than pull apart the factory differential (truth be told, I had a pro build it for me - this was one area I didn't want to skimp).
 Fortunately, a call to Tousley Ford made it easy to get my hands on all the additional parts through Ford Racing at a great price.
 For a complete list of what else I acquired, see the chart below.